-Integration of smart functionalities is one of three overarching research themes suggested in the newly released BATTERY 2030+ roadmap.
+The integration of smart functionalities is one of three overarching research themes suggested in the newly released BATTERY 2030+ roadmap.

 “Hopefully, the fully operational smart battery will see the light of day within a ten-year period”, says Professor Robert Dominko.

-Integration of smart functionalities will enhance lifetime and safety of batteries.
+Integration of smart functionalities will enhance the lifetime and safety of batteries.
 BATTERY 2030+ suggests two different and complementary approaches; the development of sensors probing chemical and electrochemical reactions directly at battery cell level, and the use of self-healing functionalities to restore lost functionality within an operational battery cell.

 “Each battery chemistry has different degradation mechanisms, and even if it’s better to act proactively and design interfaces which are stable, batteries are used in different conditions.
 Additional smart functionalities will make them more reliable.
-Sensing can also provide more data for improvement and further developments”, says Robert Dominko, Head of the battery group at National Insititute of Chemistry and Professor of Materials Science at the University of Ljubljana.
+Sensing can also provide more data for improvement and further developments”, says Robert Dominko, Head of the battery group at the National Insititute of Chemistry and Professor of Materials Science at the University of Ljubljana.